 “Police investigators should look for a woman older than ‘The Black Dahlia’.
 This woman who either inspired the crime or actually committed the ghastly, unspeakable, outrage, need not be a woman of great strength.
 Extreme emotion or high mental tension in men and women give great, superhuman strength.”

-If you compare Alice La Vere’s profile of the possible killer to a profile created by John E. Douglas, who is retired from the FBI’s Behavioral Analysis Unit (BAU) — La Vere’s sixty-nine year old profile holds up rather well.
+If you compare Alice La Vere’s profile of the possible killer to a profile created by John E. Douglas, who is retired from the FBI’s Behavioral Analysis Unit (BAU) — La Vere’s seventy-one year old profile holds up rather well.

 What I find interesting about La Vere’s profile of a female perpetrator is that she said that the woman would be older than Short.
 In recent years an older woman did become an integral part of a theory about the crime.